Sajawal-Sajjad/Flutter-Admin-Dashboard-by-Sajawal/README.md

-Flutter Admin Dashboard by Sajawal
+Flutter Admin Dashboard by Sajawal and Shoaib

 Overview
-The Flutter Admin Dashboard by Sajawal is a responsive and customizable admin dashboard template built using Flutter.
+The Flutter Admin Dashboard by Sajawal and Shoaib is a responsive and customizable admin dashboard template built using Flutter.
 It provides a clean and modern interface to manage various administrative tasks and data visualization needs.

 Features
 Responsive design for mobile, tablet, and desktop